andrew1007/mrfa-demo/article/part4.md

 - Inherent separation of data and UI
 - An overwhelming majority of the application's data rules are functionally pure
-- Memoization has safeguards to prevent stale values and can be universally used
+- Memoization has inherent safeguards to prevent stale values
-- Developers have more creative liberty on how they want to structure their features
 - Data availability is not a concern
 - A team's shared understanding of how code should be written makes it more predictable/understandable
 - High performance is ensured or can be easily refactored to be performant